forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ## Paths to Peace

+Consideration and searching for possible pathways to lasting peace.

 ### Security for Ukraine
 * General [security considerations for Europe and the world](#security-in-europe-and-the-world) apply also to Ukraine as the largest country entirely within Europe.